dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 null => oops
 ```

 4. [JEP-409](https://openjdk.org/jeps/409) - Sealed classes and interfaces (java 17) - special class that can be extended only by classes/interfaces that explicitly stated on sealed class definition.
 Before there was no restriction.
 Your class can be extended by any other class.
 Now you can explicitly put such restriction by name.
 Sealed classes is an addition to the Java language giving a class author a fine-grained control over which classes can extend it.
 Before, you could either allow everyone to inherit your class or disallow it completely (using `final`).
 It also works for interfaces.
-Sealed classes/interfaces are a way to create a tagged union - are to classes what Java enums are to objects.
+* Sealed classes/interfaces are a way to create a tagged union - are to classes what Java enums are to objects.
 Java enums let you limit the possible objects a class can instantiate to a specific set of values.
 This helps you model days of the week.
+Just like enums you can use it inside `switch` without `default` keyword.
 There are several rules when you create sealed class/interface:
 * classes in `permits` section should be already defined, otherwise it won't compile
 ```java